HemantSinghEdu/ArtificialGeneralIntelligence/mcp-hello-world/README.md

 ```
 Just ctrl+click on the link to open the inspector tool

 11. In the VSCode, you would have also received a Session token, just copy that token and paste it in the Inspector --> Configuration --> Proxy Session Token

+12. Also ensure that the Command field has the value `dotnet run`

 12. Finally, click on the Connect button on the Inspector tool page.
 If the connection is successful, you will see Tools section with "List Tools" option